Split Leaf Philodendron vs Monstera - What's The Difference

 What's the Difference in Care?

-Philodendron is one of the most popular houseplants.
+Philodendron is one of the most popular houseplants and caring spilt leaf philodendron is very is easy.
 These plants are known for their unique leaves.
 And their ability to thrive in various environments.
 With proper care, these plants can be enjoyed indoors for many years.
+Read our guide about other Philodendron plant Philodendron Imperial Red Care.

 The most important part of caring for a Philodendron is proper watering.
 Soil should be kept evenly moist but not soggy.
 Overwatering can cause root rot and cause the leaves to turn yellow and drop off.